pscedu/psc-wpdocs/aibd/conda-best-practices-DN.md

 ```

 Finally, make sure that the channel you are trying to use is an entity you can trust, since ill-intended individuals
-could set modified packages available in an attempt to get researchers to install those Troyan-horse packages, providing
+could make modified packages available in an attempt to get researchers to install those Trojan-horse packages, providing
 them with a way to access and infect even more HPC environments.

 ## Create a backup of your environment

 Backups should be created as soon as a new functional environment is successfully created, so they can be easily
 recreated in case accidental modifications are performed, access to the actual env directory is lost, or the environment
-has to be deployed on a different host; and the steps for creating them involve generating a detailed list of installed
+has to be deployed on a different host.
+The steps for creating backups involve generating a detailed list of installed
-package, so it can be used for creating new environments using those values as inputs.
+packages that can be used for creating new environments using those values as inputs.

 __Warning__: restoring backups of environments depends on the origin and
-target Operative Systems being (roughly) the same.
+target Operating Systems being (roughly) the same.
 The environments will likely malfunction if they are not the same.
-Examples for incompatibilities:
+Examples of where there can be incompatibilities:

-* CPU architectures differ (x86_64 vs ppc64).
+* CPU architectures differ (x86_64 vs ppc64)
-* Operating Systems differ (CenOS 6 vs CentOS 7, CentOS/RHEL vs Ubuntu/Debian).
+* Operating Systems differ (CenOS 6 vs CentOS 7, CentOS/RHEL vs Ubuntu/Debian)
-* Compilers or system libraries not available on the target system (gcc 4.x vs gcc 5.x, 6.x).
+* Compilers or system libraries not available on the target system (gcc 4.x vs gcc 5.x, 6.x)
-* Package distribution channels not being available (private Conda channels).
+* Package distribution channels not being available (private Conda channels)

 There are two main ways in which a backup can be created: